 First of all, no real swordsman wants their blade to bump against steel armour.

 Neither a European sword nor a katana can cut through plate armour.

 Even though katanas are very sharp they just aren’t made for this purpose.

-In a default one-on-one combat scenario, both fighters would try to find gaps in the opponent’s armour.
+In a one-on-one fight, both fighters will try to find gaps in the opponent’s armor.

 Why can’t a katana cut through plate armour?

 Yeah, as stated before most swords weren’t able to accomplish this.

 Reason being that they were designed for a different purpose.
 The katana, for example, was a cutting weapon.
 It was developed against fighting lightly armored targets.

 However, even knights and samurai were equipped with weapons to hurt enemies wearing a full plate suit.